 An apartment is the first place most people live when they leave home.
 Students, employees working their first jobs out of school, and people mid-career mostly live in apartments or condominiums, and many of them have roommates or partners with whom they share the bills.

-Here are some of the things you should know when looking for an apartment building to invest in, whether you hire a commercial real estate investment firm or you’re investing on your own.
+Here are some of the things you should know when looking for an apartment building investment.
+Whether you hire a commercial real estate investment firm or you’re investing on your own, these metrics are important.

 How Much Do People Make in the Area?

-The apartment building you’re eyeing might be in a good part of town, but at the end of the day, the money you’ll be making depends on how much money the people make around it.
-Be sure to look into the stats of how much your prospective renters or buyers are making, which shouldn’t be hard as median household income rarely fluctuates even in times of crisis.
+The apartment building investment you’re eyeing might be in a good part of town.
+However, the money you’ll be making depends on how much money the people make around it.
+Be sure to look into the stats of how much your prospective renters or buyers are making.
+That shouldn’t be hard as median household income rarely fluctuates even in times of crisis.

 In St. Louis, the reported median household income hasn’t significantly changed for the past three decades.
-Data from the St. Louis Federal Reserve reports that median household income has only increased by about $10,000 from 1986, which is a disappointingly low number.
-However, with the millions of better-paying jobs in technology and never-before-seen careers, household income in America is at its highest.
+Data from the St. Louis Federal Reserve reports that median household income has only increased by about $10,000 from 1986.
+This increase is a disappointingly low number.
+However, with the millions of better-paying jobs in technology and unique careers, household income in America is at its highest.

 How Much Do Homes Cost in the Area?

-A report from the Case-Schiller Index says that American homes have gotten 31.6% more expensive from 2012 to 2017, which denotes a yearly rise of nearly 5.3%.
+A report from the Case-Schiller Index says that American homes have gotten 31.6% more expensive from 2012 to 2017.
+That denotes a yearly rise of nearly 5.3%.
 Data from Redfin in 2012 suggested that in the 30 biggest cities across America, people who made an average income found 44% of the houses in their area affordable.
 In 2016, that percentage dropped to 32%.

-Search for more localized statistics, so your research is more relevant to your purchase.
-Are the home prices in the area you’re planning to buy an apartment building compatible with the money people make?
-If they’re not, you will see an “affordability gap,” which means fewer people will buy your units and resort to renting.
+Search for more localized statistics so your research is more relevant to your purchase.
+Are the home prices in the area you’re planning to buy an apartment building compatible with what people earn?
+If they’re not, you will see an “affordability gap.”
+This means fewer people will buy your units and resort to renting.
 This can work for you or against you, depending on how willing they are to find a cheaper place to live.

 How Much Do People Pay for Rent in the Area?